pooja-gera/TheWireUsChallenge/Web Scraping (Beautiful Soup, Scrapy, Selenium)/webScraping_Day29/Scrape-Jokes(Api)/README.md

-# Challenge - Scrape Images from Facebook using Facebook Graph API
+# Challenge - Scrape Jokes using API
 In this simple challenge you will be extracting jokes from the Chuk Norris Database API.
 There are 473 jokes in the database.
 Extract all of them.
 <i>Note: some jokes may not be available having some id</i>